yura9011/telegram_bot/README.md

-# Gemini Pro Personal Assistant Telegram Bot ( AI-GENERATE README)
+# Gemini Pro Personal Assistant Telegram Bot (Version 2)

 This is a Telegram bot that uses the Gemini Pro and Gemini Pro Vision models to provide a personal assistant experience.
-The bot can respond to text messages and analyze images, providing helpful and informative responses.
+The bot can respond to text messages, analyze images, and perform web searches, providing helpful and informative responses.

 ## Features

-*   Text Message Handling: Responds to text messages using the Gemini Pro model.
+*   **Text Message Handling:** Responds to text messages using the Gemini Pro model, leveraging persistent memory for context.
-*   Image Analysis: Analyzes images using the Gemini Pro Vision model and provides a detailed description.
+*   **Image Analysis:** Analyzes images using the Gemini Pro Vision model and provides a detailed description, with improved prompting.
-*   Persistent Memory: Remembers previous conversations using a SQLite database and sentence embeddings.
+*   **Persistent Memory:** Remembers previous conversations using a SQLite database and sentence embeddings, enhancing contextual understanding.
+*   **Web Search (New in Version 2):** Integrates with SerpAPI to perform web searches and provide real-time information.
+Can be enabled via configuration.
-*   Configuration via YAML: All settings are configured via a `config.yaml` file.
+*   **Configuration via YAML:**  Bot settings are configured via a `config.yaml` file, allowing for easy customization.
-*   Error Handling: Robust error handling with developer notifications.
+*   **Error Handling:** Robust error handling with developer notifications for efficient debugging.
+*   **MarkdownV2 Output:** Search results are formatted using MarkdownV2 for improved readability in Telegram.

 ## Requirements

 *   Python 3.9 or higher
 *   [Poetry](https://python-poetry.org/) for dependency management
-*   A Telegram Bot token
+*   A Telegram Bot token (obtained from BotFather on Telegram)
-*   A Google Gemini API key
+*   A Google Gemini API key (enable the Gemini API in the Google Cloud Console)
-*   Tesseract OCR (optional, for extracting text from images)
+*   A SerpAPI API key (optional, for web search functionality)

 ## Installation